In New York state, drivers are banned from using handheld devices, and texting while driving is illegal.

 Distracted driving is any activity that diverts attention from driving, including talking or texting on your phone, eating and drinking, talking to people in your vehicle, fiddling with the stereo, entertainment or navigation system — anything that takes your attention away from the task of safe driving.

 All distractions endanger driver, passenger, and bystander safety.

-- Sending or receiving a text takes a driver’s eyes from the road for an average of 4.6 seconds.
-At 55 mph, that’s the equivalent of driving the length of an entire football field, blind.
-(VTTI)
+- Texting is the most alarming distraction.
+Sending or reading a text takes your eyes off the road for 5 seconds.
+At 55 mph, that’s like driving the length of an entire football field with your eyes closed.